uclchem/SpectralRadex/docs/tutorials/radex.rst

 in the calculation but you must include at least one of the partners.
 Two species cases are:

-- RADEX will use the thermal ortho:para ratio to assign values to o-h2 and p-h2 in the case that you provide only the H2 density.
+- RADEX will sum the o-h2 and p-h2 density values to produce a h2 value.

 - A small number of datafiles have p-H2 collsions only and you may wish to place your total h2 density in that entry to approximate the o-h2 collisions